s2l1/Headless-Samourai-Dojo/README.md

 `$ bitcoind`

-**PLEASE NOTE TO START DOJO BEFORE BITCOIND EVERY TIME** otherwise the docker network is not created by Dojo for bitcoind to bind to so it is ignored.
+**PLEASE NOTE TO START DOJO BEFORE BITCOIND EVERY TIME** If you do not do this, the docker network is not created by Dojo for bitcoind to bind to, so it is ignored.

 Check that all containers are up.

 `$ docker-compose ps`

 Monitor the progress made for the initialization of the database with this command.
 It is scanning your external bitcoind node.
 This will take about an hour to complete.

-./dojo.sh logs tracker
+`./dojo.sh logs tracker`

 Remember that bitcoind is running externally.
+This command will remind you when you go to look for logs.
 ```
 $ ./dojo.sh logs bitcoind
 > Command not supported for your setup.
 > Cause: Your Dojo is using an external bitcoind
 ```
 Did Tor bootstrap 100%?

 ` $ ./dojo.sh logs tor`

-when the syncing of the database has completed retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo.
+When the syncing of the database has completed retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo.

-./dojo.sh onion
+`./dojo.sh onion`

 A maintenance tool is accessible through your Tor browser at the url.
 The maintenance tool requires that you allow javascript for the site.

-A few lines ago you edited `docker-node.conf.tpl`.
-Sign in to the v3_address.onion (maintenance tool) with the value entered for `NODE_ADMIN_KEY`.
-You will see a QR code for pairing which we will utilize in the next step where you will pair your Samourai Wallet with your Dojo.
+A few lines ago you edited `docker-node.conf.tpl` entered a value for `NODE_ADMIN_KEY`.
+Go to the v3_address.onion (maintenance tool) and log in using the `NODE_ADMIN_KEY` value.
+Click the pairing tab and you will see a QR code for pairing.
+We will utilize in the next step where you will pair your Samourai Wallet with your Dojo.

 ```
+# dojo command help
-Usage: ./dojo.sh command [module] [options]
+./dojo.sh command [module] [options]

 Available commands: